-(2) Parties shall have the right of presentation of evidence, cross-examination, objection, motion and argument.
+(2) Parties shall have the right to present evidence, cross examine witnesses and object to evidence.

-(4) If any party objects to the admission or rejection of any evidence or to other limitations of the scope of any examination or cross-examination, he shall state briefly the grounds for such objection, and the record may include argument thereon, as allowed by the commission.
+(4) If any parties object to the admission or rejection of any evidence or to other limitations of the scope of any examination or cross-examination, they shall state briefly the grounds for such objection, and the record may include argument thereon, as allowed by the commission.

 (6) If the commission refuses to admit evidence, the party offering the same may make a proffer thereof, and the proffer shall be made a part of the record of the hearing.
 Proffers may consist of testimony or documentary evidence.
 Proffers may be made in the following manner: